apavlinovic/pogo-game-master-decoder/README.md

 gamemaster-decompile.bat NAME_OF_YOUR_GAME_MASTER
 ```

+6. The decoded GAME_MASTER is now in your **clipboard**

+7. Paste the decoded GAME_MASTER in any text editor, Word, Google Doc.
+We recommend Sublime Text, Atom or Notepad++.

+## Example

 There is no need to write the whole path to the GAME_MASTER file, just it's name.
 Here's a more concrete example:

 ``` batch